dacbd/blog/content/posts/zero-to-prod-gke/index.md

 ```

 ## Kubernetes manifests for GKE
-Now we will go over the basic definitions of resource to used everything we have setup from above.
+Now we will go over the basic definitions of resources to use everything we set up from above.

 ### Deployment
 Our Deployment yml is nothing special...